Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Introduction

 \section{Introduction}

-We are living in an ever more connected world, which is not very safe nor designed for everyone.
-This is particularly true within vehicular scenarios, where autonomous next generation vehicles are designed solely to remove the need of a driver without much consideration for occupants and other road users' specific needs.
-This is even more substantial in a more and more elderly society, where impairments are unavoidable.

-Even if vehicle will tend to become driver-less, autonomous vehicles may also take decades to be fully on the roads and starting now, they will coexist with manual-driven cars.
-As such, autonomous vehicles do not take on the needs of the other occupants.
-Examples of such needs would be the vehicle recognizing them or potential health issues and providing personalized profiles and automatic adjustments on seating, cooling systems, driving profiles but also other vehicular subsystems that may support some sort of impairment.

-It is therefore essential to think about vehicles not only as means of transportation that may tend towards not requiring drivers, but also as adaptive objects, that suit themselves to the needs of occupants.
-But this adaptation must be carried out flawlessly, since any failure can mean harm to someone, or even death.
-The context of deterministic — \ie where the result is exactly what was intended in the exact moment it was intended — critical vehicular services — pieces of software that carry out something within the vehicle or its environment — within \acl*{sdv} can provide a solution to this problem.

-With the introduction of computational systems into vehicles in late 1980s, the complexity — \ie, the amount of systems that need to be choreographed, developed, tested and that have to communicate — of vehicles exploded, as well as the possibilities of something going wrong~\cite{HowHaveV59:online, HowAreVe60:online}.
-Product compliance in the automotive industry already have to deal with more than 100 million source lines of code~\cite{ASHJAEI2021102137} and will have to deal with more than 300 million lines of code by 2030, to take into account more than 500 thousand regulations and requirements (80\% of them focused on safety)~\cite{Webinar2023HumanVSDigitalDriver}.
-With fully autonomous driver-less cards, \acp{oem} estimations are even more problematic, with expectations of up to 1 billion lines of code~\cite{ASHJAEI2021102137}.

-Current vehicular systems are extremely complex, with many \acp{ecu} (at least around 100\footnote{Described in \myhref{https://www.fortunebusinessinsights.com/industry-reports/automotive-electronic-control-unit-ecu-market-101595}{www.fortunebusinessinsights.com}.}), sensors, and actuators scattered throughout the vehicle and more than 100 million lines of code\footnote{More than in a military or commercial aircraft (F-35, 787 Dreamliner) ~\cite{2022-Problem-8}.}, with perspective of reaching 500 million to 1 billion with level 5 autonomous vehicles~\cite{2022-Problem-8}.
+Vehicles require the introduction of more advanced systems to support (semi)autonomous driving and \acl{adas}s, decrease the environmental impact and improve the overall quality of life for passengers and drivers~\cite{H1stvisi11:online}. \Acp{sdv}, by considering that most features are now defined through software services and not uniquely through mechanical solutions, can support a new myriad of those advanced systems.
+However, current vehicular systems supporting a \ac{sdv} are extremely complex, with many \acp{ecu}.
+Vehicles can have at least around 100\footnote{Described in \myhref{https://www.fortunebusinessinsights.com/industry-reports/automotive-electronic-control-unit-ecu-market-101595}{www.fortunebusinessinsights.com}.} sensors, and actuators scattered throughout the vehicle.
+Within these \acp{ecu} there are more than 100 million lines of code~\cite{ASHJAEI2021102137}\footnote{More than in a military or commercial aircraft (F-35, 787 Dreamliner) ~\cite{2022-Problem-8}.}, with perspective of reaching 500 million to 1 billion with level 5 autonomous vehicles~\cite{2022-Problem-8,ASHJAEI2021102137}.
 This is part of an ever-growing tendency of increasing complexity in vehicular architectures, as depicted in~\cref{fig:background-paradigm}.